-.
-Caan and Williams respectively play Brian Piccolo and Gale Sayers, two star running backs in college (Piccolo led the nation in rushing and scoring during his senior year) who are both rookies for the Bears and thus competing for the same position.
-Piccolo is a loud, goofy extrovert and Sayers very softspoken and reserved, but after getting on each other's nerves with a couple of pranks early in their career, they are asked to room together (since the team is going to room by position), and become the first white and black players in team history to share a room.
+Caan and Williams respectively play Brian Piccolo and Gale Sayers, two star running backs in college (Piccolo led the nation in rushing and scoring during his senior year) who in 1965 are both rookies with the Bears and thus competing for the same starting job.
+Piccolo is a loud, goofy extrovert while Sayers is very soft-spoken and reserved, but in spite of getting on each other's nerves with a few hazing pranks they are asked to room together due to their shared position, in the process becoming the first white and black players in team history to share a room.

-They end up becoming great friends even though Sayers is the star and Piccolo rarely plays.
-Then Sayers badly injures his leg and Piccolo puts up great numbers in his absence, while simultaneously visting Sayers constantly to push Sayers through rehab, knowing he himself will become a better player if he has to compete with a healthy, fully-recovered Sayers.
-With a dilemma over whom to play, coach George Halas decides to switch Piccolo to fullback, even though he's undersized for the position, and keep the speedier Sayers at halfback, so they can both start.
+They end up becoming great friends, although Sayers is the star and Piccolo rarely plays.
+But after Sayers injures his leg, Piccolo is given the starter role and puts up great numbers, while constantly visiting his injured friend to push Sayers through rehab — Piccolo knowing he himself will become a better player if he has to compete with a healthy, fully-recovered Sayers.
+With a dilemma over whom to play, coach George Halas decides to switch Piccolo to fullback — even though he's undersized for the position — and keep the speedier Sayers at halfback, so that they can both start.

 Tropes present in this work include: